Finding coronavirus' patient zero; and a guilty bat

 University-based researchers, like Dr. Lipkin, are hopeful that they may be a preferable alternative to a politically charged entity as the W.H.O. is at present.
 However, that still requires Beijing to be open to such collaboration on their part of its own scientists.

 A number of U.S. labs with past and present ties to the Wuhan Institute of Virology have also fallen under US government scrutiny, with federal money pulled from at least one.
-Last month the NIH cut all future funding to New York based non-profit EcoHealth Alliance, a week after a reporter had pointed out to President Trump at coronavirus task force briefing on April 17 that the Wuhan lab had previously received U.S. funding via this project.
+Last month the NIH cut all future funding to New York based non-profit EcoHealth Alliance, a week after a reporter had pointed out to President Trump at a Coronavirus Task Force briefing April 17 that the Wuhan lab had previously received U.S. funding via this project.

 The non-profit's director, disease ecologist Peter Daszak, had been studying bat-to-human transmission of coronaviruses in partnership for years with Chinese virologist Dr. Shi Zhengli, whose extensive work studying bat coronaviruses at the Wuhan Institute of Virology remains in the spotlight for the theory that the virus escaped from a Chinese lab.
 Daszak declined an interview with CBS News.